MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-customer-adoption-kit.md

 ## Customer adoption kit

-The customer adoption kit contains all the following material:
+The customer adoption kit contains the following material:

 - IT Deployment Guide
 - How to Get Started User Guide